emailjs/emailjs-tcp-socket/README.md

 tcp-socket
 ==========

+## DEPRECATION NOTICE

+This project is not actively being maintained.
+If you're sending emails on a node.js-esque platform, please use Andris Reinman's [nodemailer](https://github.com/nodemailer/nodemailer).
+It is actively supported, more widely used and maintained offers more possibilities for sending mails than this project.

+Background: This project was created because there was no option of using SMTP in a browser environment.
+This use case has been eliminated since Chrome Apps reached end of life and Firefox OS was scrapped.
+If you're on an electron-based platform, please use the capabilities that come with a full fledged node.js backend.

+If you still feel this project has merit and you would like to be a maintainer, please reach out to me.

 [![npm](https://img.shields.io/npm/v/emailjs-tcp-socket.svg)]()[![Greenkeeper badge](https://badges.greenkeeper.io/emailjs/emailjs-tcp-socket.svg)](https://greenkeeper.io/) [![Build Status](https://travis-ci.org/emailjs/emailjs-tcp-socket.svg?branch=master)](https://travis-ci.org/emailjs/emailjs-tcp-socket) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)  [![ES6+](https://camo.githubusercontent.com/567e52200713e0f0c05a5238d91e1d096292b338/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f65732d362b2d627269676874677265656e2e737667)](https://kangax.github.io/compat-table/es6/)

 This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to node.js, Chromium apps, Windows 10 UWP apps, and websockets (via socket.io).